mitmul/chainermn-on-azure/README.md

 ## Deploy ChainerMN
 [![Click to deploy template on Azure](http://azuredeploy.net/deploybutton.png "Click to deploy template on Azure")](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fazmigproject%2FChainerMN%2Fmaster%2Fdeploy-chainermn.json)

+## Check status of the ChainerMN nodes
+ Use scripts "prerequisite.sh" to install the prerequsite (Azure CLI, Telnet and JQ) and "check_status.sh" for checking the status of    the individual instances of VMSS if VM is not running restart to them.
+ Follow the document "ScriptsExecution.docx" to run the scripts.

 ## Validating MPI
 Intel MPI and Infiniband are only available for A8/A9 and H16r instances.
 A default user named **hpcuser** has been created on the compute nodes and on the master node with passwordless access so it can be immediately used to run MPI across nodes.